State of Vermont Poster Template

 - Select the text and reference number and designate this content with the ‘Footnote Text’ or ‘Endnote Text’ paragraph style in the ‘Styles' panel.

-Create Insert Footnotes and Endnotes
+Insert Footnotes and Endnotes

-Step Six: Run the Accessibility Checker
+Step 6: Run the Accessibility Checker

 Run the Accessibility Checker to make sure your document is accessible.
 The checker provides errors and warnings when content formatting is not considered accessible.
 Additionally, the Accessibility Checker provides direction or tips on how to fix the errors and warnings.
 This can be done after the poster is drafted, but it is more helpful to keep it running as you work so you can correct issues as you add content.